binTruekenobi/ising-model/Random_media.md

-Here's some random media that couldn't fit into the poster
+Here's some random media that couldn't fit into the poster (most of them are just horrible images that were either drawn using dots instead of lines and/or didn't run for long enough to average out thermal noise, or just weren't interesting enough)

 energy vs temperature graph